-The Vim editor can be called a programmer’s text editor.
-It is upwards compatible with the Vi editor and can be used to write and edit plain files and programs.
-Along with the many enhancements it provides, Vim Editor can be used to password protect your text files.
-In this article, we will explain the installation of the Vim Editor and then using it to create and open encrypted files.
-These files can be used for privacy purposes and are only accessible through Vim when you know the password to them.
+The Vim editor can be described as a text editor for programmers.
+It is upward compatible with the Vi editor and can be used to write and edit simple files and programs.
+Besides the many extensions it offers, the Vim editor can also be used to password protect your text files.
+In this article, we will explain how to install the Vim editor and then use it to create and open encrypted files.
+These files can be used for privacy purposes and are only accessible through Vim if you know the password to them.

-The commands and procedures mentioned in this article have been run on an Ubuntu 18.04 LTS system.
+The commands and procedures mentioned in this article were run on an Ubuntu 22.04 LTS system.

 Password protect a file in Vim